-Women between the ages of 30-60 years are invited by personal letter to take part in cervical cancer screening every five years.
-Some municipalities also invite women aged 25 and 65 for screening.
+Women of 30-60 years of age are invited to take part in cervical cancer screening every five years.
+Some municipalities also invite women aged 25 and/or 65 for screening.

-About 70% of those invited participate in the screening.
-A follow-up text, or cervical scan, is given to about 1% of the participants.
-Additionally, about 5% are invited for a re-check before the next screening invitation (1.).
-One of the three women who regularly participate in screening has an abnormal screening finding at lease once requiring follow-up (2.).
+About 70% of those invited participate in the screening for cervical cancer.
+A referral to colposcopy is given to about 1% of the participants.
+Additionally, about 5% are invited for a follow-up test before the next screening invitation (1.).
+One in three women who regularly participate in screening has an abnormal screening finding at least once that requires follow-up (2.).

-Cervical Cancer Screening detects cancer precursors in addition to the actual cancer.
-Over 600 precursors and early stage cancers are found in the screening programme a year.
+Cervical cancer screening detects cancer precursors in addition to the direct cancer signs.
+Over 600 precursors and early stage cancers are detected by the screening programme in Finland every year.
 These can all be cured.
-It has been estimated that screening avoids more than 250 cancer deaths each year (3.
-Hristova et al., 1997).
+It has been estimated that screening avoids more than 250 cancer deaths in Finland each year (3.).

-Screening for over 60-year-olds also reduces the incidence of cervical cancer and mortality caused by it (4.).
-For this reason, we are also considering extending the screening programme to over 60s.
+Screening of the over 60-year-old women also reduces the incidence of cervical cancer and mortality (4.).
+For this reason, the health authorities in Finland are considering extending the screening programme also to the over-60-year-olds.

-Cervical cancer has become less common thanks to screening.
-The rate of new cancers found annually in the population and the deaths resulting from them have decreased to a fifth of that of the 1960s (Figure).
+Cervical cancer has become less common due to screening.
+The rate of new cancers found annually in the population and the deaths resulting from them have decreased to one-fifth of that of the 1960s (Figure).
 At present, about 160 new cases of cervical cancer are diagnosed in Finland each year, and about 55 women die of cervical cancer annually.

 Incidence of cervical cancer by age group in 1961, 1991 and 2013.
 Screening was started in 1963 and extended to the country as a whole in the early 1970s.

-The customary cervical screening test used in Finland has been the so-called Pap test, where a cell sample taken from the neck of the uterus is studied using a light microscope.
-Along with the Pap test, the HPV test is also suitable for cervical cancer screening for women over the age of 35 (5. ).
-The HPV test uses a cell sample from the cervix of the uterus to detect the DNA of the human papilloma virus (HPV).
-The aim is to detect so-called high-risk types of HPV, such as HPV 16 and 18.
+The conventional cervical screening test used in Finland has been the Pap test, whereby a cell sample is taken from the cervix and subjected to cytological examination by light-microscopy.
+Along with the Pap test, the HPV test is applicable to cervical cancer screening for women over the age of 35 (5.).
+The HPV test uses a cell sample obtained from the cervix to detect the DNA of the human papilloma virus (HPV).
+The aim is to detect high-risk types of HPV, such as HPV 16 and 18.

-Both HPV and Pap samples are taken from participants in HPV screening.
-Following a positive HPV test, the Pap sample is also analysed, after which further measures are taken.
+Samples for HPV and Pap are taken from participants in the HPV screening.
+Following a positive HPV test, the Pap sample is also analysed, after which any further management required is decided.

 The screening HPV test must meet the requirements of the IARC and WHO.
-Before being put into use, the validity of new HPV tests must always be verified by comparing them with the most studied HC2 or PCR GP5 + / 6 + tests Current Care Guidelines.
+Before being implemented, the validity of new HPV tests must always be verified by comparing them with the most studied HC2 or PCR GP5 + / 6 + tests.

 HPV VACCINATION PROGRAMME

-In 2013 HPV vaccine for preventing human papilloma viral infections was started as part of the national vaccine programme (6.) .
-HPV vaccination is given to girls aged 11 to 12 through school health care.
-The goal of the vaccine programme is to reduce the prevalence of HPV viruses and the prevalence of illnesses related to them in the female population.
+In 2013, the HPV vaccination programme for preventing human papilloma viral infections commenced as part of the national vaccination programme (6.).
+HPV vaccination is offered to girls aged 11 to 12 through school health care services.
+The goal of the vaccination programme is to reduce the prevalence of HPV viruses and the prevalence of illnesses related to them in the female population.
 So far, the vaccination programme has not reduced the need for screening for cervical cancer prevention.